asuto4ka/AMT2017_Project1/README.md

 # Project description and implementation choises

 The purpose of this project is to deploy a web application using Java EE specifications.
 We decided to deploy the application on Wildflay server.
-Our application allows to take a book from a library ( book a book :) )  Every student can check if a book is avalaible on the moment and if not, he/she can reserve a book when it's gonna be returned.
-In order to be able to take a book, student has to be looged into the system.
-This is not the normal way to imlpement a library and renting book service, but we decided to make it this way in order to implement different security level.
-A book can be taken only for two weeks and we have perfectly responsible students who neved damaged book ou forget to return it.
-Every student, book, and rental agreement has an unique ID.
-For each student it's possible to have his location story, and the same option is availible for a book.
-A database (MySQL) will contain all information about books, students, and rental agreements.
+Our application allows to have information ( author, release day, number of pages) about all books which are in the store.
+A book has an unique ID (auto incremental).
 Our application will have an api REST in order to execute CRUD commands.
+We can update a book (modify an ahtour or number of pages for exemple), delete a book, create a book (id is added automatically).
 All system will be deploy inside a docked contener.

 TODO List  ( improvements ) :
 If at the end of doing basic things, we have time to improve some aspects of our applications it will be :
-1) For the moment there is no automatic "log out service".
-Student stay loged in as long as he/she wants.
-There is only one way to be logged out: do it by ourself
-2) Gestion de concurence.
-It's not possible to make a reservation for a same book by different person at the same time.
-But for a moment, "first in - first served" concept is applyed.
-The first one who logged into the system is consider as a "most important"
-3) We decided that a book may ba taken only for two weeks, but we wanted let student decide for how long he/she needs it.
+1) Make a sort of our database
+2) Verify the validity of data introduced by user

+#Quick start

+We assume that you have installed docker and docker-compose on your machine.
+Then, you have to go to directory containing *topology-amt* file and start docker-compose by typing:

+*cd topology-amt*
+*docker-compose up --build*
+*docker-compose up phpmadmin*.

+The first time you do that, it will take a some time because docker must fetch the source images from Docker Hub.
+Then, in order to be sure, we can use *docker-compose ps* to check that ours containers are up usint the right ports.

+Then , you have to check that your server is up as well.
+You can do it via neatbeans --> services --> servers --> Wildfly ( in our case) right click --> start.

+When the process is done, you should be able to access the app server at the following URLs:

+JBoss Wildfly -> http://192.168.99.100:9090 (apps) and http://192.168.99.100:9990 (console -> admin/admin)

+#api REST